LuisPeMoraRod/Datos2.Tarea4/README.md

 # Frontend

 This repo provides a React application for the users CRUD system frontend.
 Download the image from Dockerhub to run the container.
+App should run in port *localhost:80*.

 Docker pull command: